 - Lenient lending.
 Fifth Third Bank’s Home Possible and HomeReady loans are designed for lower-income borrowers and offer low down-payment options with reduced insurance premiums.

 - Limited availability.
 Fifth Third Bank mortgages are only available in a handful of states.

 - No online application.
 You’ll need to call or meet with a loan specialist in person to start the application process.

 What is Fifth Third Bank?

 Fifth Third Bank is headquartered in Cincinnati, Ohio, with a history dating back to 1858.
 Today, it employs over 20,000 people across 1,200 banking centers in multiple states.
-Fifth Third Bancorp is the indirect parent company of Fifth Third Bank and as of March 2021, had $207 billion in assets.
+Fifth Third Bancorp is the indirect parent company of Fifth Third Bank and, as of June 2022, had $207 billion in assets.
 The bank ranks 325th on the 2020 Fortune 500 List and is among the top 20 banks by total assets in the US.